wolfgangwarneke/pingpongfizzbuzzsortofthing/README.md

 Displays high score and amount of times the game has been played this session.

 Has arrow key functionality for computer use.

+## Setup/Installation Requirements

+* _This is a great place_
+* _to list setup instructions_
+* _in a simple_
+* _easy-to-understand_
+* _format_

+_{Leave nothing to chance!
+You want it to be easy for potential users, employers and collaborators to run your app.
+Do I need to run a server?
+How should I set up my databases?
+Is there other code this app depends on?}_

+## Known Bugs

+* Possibly ends game early on occasion
+* Leaves trailing values in main display at end of game

+## Support and contact details

+wolfgang.warneke@gmail.com
+@wolfgangwarneke on Twitter and Instagram

+## Technologies Used

+* Javascript
+* jQuery

+### License

+Copyright (c) 2016 Wolfgang Warneke